 I’ll get back to Sorrow’s Furnace attempts later — it’s a tough dungeon even with a human group, and I attempted it a bunch of times — but now for something different: the first Halloween event, or “Mad King’s Day” as Guild Wars calls it!
 It was late October, and to celebrate the holiday ANet did a big event with lots of custom graphics and NPC dialog lines, and some new gameplay content as well, though that would be added to greatly in later years.
 The event was focused on Lion’s Arch, though the Tomb of the Primeval Kings and Droknar’s Forge also had a few changes, and the altered moon was visible everywhere you could see it.
 The official wiki has a page on this event here: https://wiki.guildwars.com/wiki/Halloween_2005 I’ve got a bunch of screenshots of various elements of the festivities, starting with this, some transformed Krytan civilians in Lion’s Arch.
 First though… why so much focus on Halloween?
 I guess they were trying for something that isn’t just one nation’s national holiday and this qualifies, so everyone playing the game can enjoy it, but Halloween is also something that I believe is more popular in the US than other places, so it’s not a universal thing.
 It’s a fun day when you’re a kid, getting candy, but I don’t like horror stuff and haven’t done anything special on halloween in a long time, so I don’t care about this stuff as much as some.
 Still, seeing the seasonal events in GW is always quite entertaining, and this was the first one so it was something of a big deal.

-These people, or NPCs rather, have been tied up in spiderwebs.
+Here are more people, or NPCs rather, messed with — these have been tied up in spiderwebs.

 Despite the spiderwebs though, the traders are open for business…